jamis/jamis.github.io/_posts/2014-07-15-counting-the-cost.md

 {% include illustration.html align="right" width="400" height="400" image="007-basil-monsanto.jpg" alt="Fabian reveals himself" caption='They looked up in surprise' %}

 "Fabian?"
-Basil seemed shocked to see him there.
+Basil seemed shocked to see him there, his mustaches quivering in an absurd mirror of his own surprise.
 "How did you---" He glanced at Monsanto.
 "I mean, ah, they released you, did they?"

-Fabian shook his head, realizing by the look on his master's face that Basil wasn't behind his escape.
+Fabian realized by the look on his master's face that Basil wasn't behind his escape.
 He had mixed emotions at the revelation.
 "In a sense, sir," he said.
 "Though we should probably not tell Fergus about it."

 Basil shook his head in confusion, but shrugged.
 "I should go get my things.
 I can meet you outside the castle in a few minutes."
 He glanced at Monsanto.
 "But..."